 7. State-recognized search and rescue activities

-8. Absence directly related to the student’s homeless status
+8. Absence directly related to the student’s homeless or foster care/dependency status

 9. Absence related to deployment activities of a parent or legal guardian

 11. Principal (or designee) and parent, guardian, or emancipated youth mutually agreed upon approved activity.